Warehouse Audit Checklist: Comprehensive Guide for Effective Practice

 • Have the relevant data on various operations

-• Minimize costs and streamline processes
+• Minimize costs and streamline the warehouse audit process

 • Avoid or resolve issues with equipment or other operations